jseidl/hass-magic_areas/docs/source/how-to/implementation-ideas.md

 * Average illuminance of the exterior (to use as an "Area light sensor").
 * Control all lights in a floor at the same time.

-There are additional features that are exclusive to meta-areas such as the [[Area-aware media player|Area-aware-media-player]] and features that are not exclusive to meta-areas but makes more sense in meta-areas such as [[Climate control|Climate-control]].
+There are additional features that are exclusive to meta-areas such as the [Area-aware media player](../features/area-aware-media-player.md) and features that are not exclusive to meta-areas but makes more sense in meta-areas such as [Climate control](../features/climate-control.md).

 ### Exterior meta-area